microsoft/pxt-arcadeshield/reference/image-type.md

 let oneRed = img`a`
 ```

-We can make 4 x 4 image that uses all of the colors:
+We can make 4 x 4 bitmap that uses all of the colors:

 ```typescript
 let allColors = img`